uncbiag/mermaid/docs/source/notes/simple_example.rst

 .. code::

-    import set_pyreg_paths                  # import the required paths import pyreg.example_generation as eg   # load the module to generate examples import pyreg.module_parameters as pars  # load the module to support parameters import pyreg.multiscale_optimizer as MO # load the optimizer module (which also supports single scale optimization)
+    import set_pyreg_paths                  # import the required paths import mermaid.example_generation as eg   # load the module to generate examples import mermaid.module_parameters as pars  # load the module to support parameters import mermaid.multiscale_optimizer as MO # load the optimizer module (which also supports single scale optimization)

 Now let's choose a model, specify if it uses a map for the solution (i.e., warps the source image via a map